-Title: MICHIGAN NATURAL RESOURCES COMMISSION APPOINTMENT

-CRITERIA
+MUCC Region:4Passed:December 8, 2018 Conservation Policy Board MeetingTitle:MICHIGAN NATURAL RESOURCES COMMISSIONAPPOINTMENT CRITERIA

-1 WHEREAS, the Michigan Natural Resources Commission (NRC) is a seven-member public body whose

-2 members are appointed by the Governor, and

-3 WHEREAS, the Commission has exclusive authority to regulate the taking of game and sportfish, and is

-4 authorized to designate game species and authorize the establishment of the first open season for animals

-5 through the issuance of orders, and

-6 WHEREAS, no established criteria exists relative to the qualifications and eligibility of those who are

-7 appointed to the NRC, and

-8 WHEREAS, The Commission is to be composed of 7 members, not more than 4 of whom identify

-9 themselves as being affiliated with the same political party.
-NOW, and eligibility criteria which seeks to populate the NRC with members who have a demonstrated interest

-10 THEREFORE, BE IT RESOLVED, that Michigan United Conservation Clubs (MUCC) work with the

-11 Michigan Department of Natural Resources and State of Michigan Legislature to develop qualification

-- in both game and non-game fisheries and wildlife, natural resource management, a history of personal - participation in these activities, and suitable educational and professional background, and - 15 BE IT FURTHER RESOLVED, that consideration for appointment be given to geographic distribution - and the diversity of relevant recreational participation of its membership, as well as a balance among - 17 those who have a declared political affiliation, and - 18 BE IT FINALLY RESOLVED, that this emphasis on citizen participation should preclude the - 19 appointment of former employees of the Michigan Department of Natural Resources, Michigan - 20 Department of Environmental Quality (MDEQ), Michigan Department of Agriculture and Rural - 21 Development and members of the Michigan State legislature for a period of ten years subsequent to their - 22 most recent date of service or employment.
+1 WHEREAS, the Michigan Natural Resources Commission (NRC) is a seven-member public 2 body whose members are appointed by the Governor, and 3 WHEREAS, the Commission has exclusive authority to regulate the taking of game and 4 sportfish, and is authorized to designate game species and authorize the establishment of the first 5 open season for animals through the issuance of orders, and 6 WHEREAS, no established criteria exists relative to the qualifications and eligibility of those 7 who are appointed to the NRC, and 8 WHEREAS, The Commission is to be composed of 7 members, not more than 4 of whom 9 identify themselves as being affiliated with the same political party.
+NOW, 10 THEREFORE, BE IT RESOLVED, that Michigan United Conservation Clubs (MUCC) work 11 with the Michigan Department of Natural Resources and State of Michigan Legislature to 12 develop qualification and eligibility criteria which seeks to populate the NRC with members who 13 have a demonstrated interest in both game and non-game fisheries and wildlife, natural resource 14 management, a history of personal participation in these activities, and suitable educational and 15 professional background, and 16 BE IT FURTHER RESOLVED, that consideration for appointment be given to geographic distribution and the diversity of relevant recreational participation of its membership, as well as a 17 18 balance among those who have a declared political affiliation, and

+BE IT FINALLY RESOLVED, that this emphasis on citizen participation should preclude the appointment of former employees of the Michigan Department of Natural Resources, Michigan Department of Environmental Quality (MDEQ), Michigan Department of Agriculture and Rural Development and members of the Michigan State legislature for a period of ten years subsequent to their most recent date of service or employment.
-Submitted by: Greg Peter, MUCC Vice President

-Proposed: December 8, 2018 Conservation Policy Board Meeting Title: MANAGEMENT PRACTICES IN CWD AREAS
+Submitted by: Greg Peter, MUCC Vice President MUCC Region: 8 Proposed: December 8, 2018 Conservation Policy Board Meeting Title: MANAGEMENT PRACTICES IN CWD AREAS